tangrams/tangram-docs/pages/Tangram-Overview.md

 ## Tangram-ES

 Tangram-ES is a C++ library intended for use in mobile applications.
 It uses [OpenGL ES](https://www.khronos.org/opengles/) to construct and draw vector and raster map data at high speeds.
-Its available for inclusion in Android apps through an [Android SDK](https://mapzen.com/documentation/tangram/android-sdk/0.4/).
+It is available for inclusion in Android apps through an [Android SDK](https://mapzen.com/documentation/tangram/android-sdk/0.4/).

 ## The Scene File

-Both Tangram-JS and Tangram-ES use a "scene file" written in YAML to set up and draw maps; both libraries can use the same scene file, and its structure and syntax is interchangable between the two libraries, with a very small number of exceptions, noted in the documentation with `[JS only]` or `[ES only]`.
+Both Tangram-JS and Tangram-ES use a "scene file" written in YAML to set up and draw maps; both libraries can use the same scene file, and its structure and syntax is interchangable between the two libraries, with a very small number of exceptions as noted in the documentation with `[JS only]` or `[ES only]`.

 ## Scene Bundling